Arizona State Route 87: Route description

 SR 87 begins 0.95 mi to the north of I-10 at a junction with an unsigned orphan segment of SR 84, which serves as a direct connection to I-10 at Exit 211.
 SR 87 travels north for 16 mi toward Coolidge, passing by the town of Eloy.
 In Coolidge, State Route 87 is known as Arizona Boulevard.

 The highway leaves Coolidge heading northwest and travels as a two-lane rural road through the Gila River Indian Community, until it reaches a junction with SR 587 on the border between the Gila River Indian Community and Chandler.
 North of this junction, SR 87 travels along Arizona Avenue in Chandler, intersecting Loop 202 before entering Mesa and becoming Country Club Drive.
 The highway then intersects with U.S. 60 and SR 202 for a second time, before leaving Mesa as the Beeline Highway.
 The Mesa and Chandler sections of SR 87 are discontinuous, with most of these sections between McKellips Road in Mesa and Cloud Road in Chandler being owned and maintained by their respective cities.
 A 1.5 mi ADOT-owned segment north of the Western Canal and south of Baseline Road forms the city limits separating Mesa from Chandler, and also the city limits separating Gilbert from Mesa.
-The only major portions where SR 87 technically exists wholly inside Mesa city limits (under ADOT ownership) is the area surrounding US 60 and then a short length south of the Loop 202 Red Mountain Freeway north of McKellips Rd.
+The only major portions where SR 87 technically exists wholly inside Mesa city limits (under ADOT ownership) is the area surrounding US 60 and then a short length south of the Loop 202 Red Mountain Freeway north of McKellips Road.

 SR 87 is known as the Beeline Highway from McDowell Road, just north of Mesa, passing by Fountain Hills and to Payson.
 This portion of SR 87 is entirely a four-lane highway.
 There is a stretch of road where the highway splits, taking different canyons through the Mazatzal Mountains south of Payson, near the junction with SR 188.
 The old alignment is currently the southbound lanes, while a new alignment was built for the northbound lanes.
 There is a stretch where the roads cross-over each other because of the difference in elevations of the two canyons.

+The highway meets SR 260 in Payson.
+The two routes run concurrently for 25 mi from Payson to just north of the Mogollon Rim.
+From there, SR 87 heads northeast towards Winslow, where it meets SR 99.
+The portion of SR 87 which runs along former Business Loop I-40 is owned by the City of Winslow and maintained by the city.
+Outside of Winslow, SR 87 has an interchange with I-40/US 180.
+SR 87 comes to its northern terminus at Arizona State Route 264 at Second Mesa, in the Hopi Reservation.

 SR 87 is part of the National Highway System between I-10 and Payson.
-ADOT is currently studying a stretch of I-10 to widen and improve interchanges along its stretch from Tucson to Casa Grande, including the interchange with SR 87.